dronsEETAC/GroundAPIREST/README.md

-# API REST for the Drone Engineeging Ecosystem
+# API REST for the Drone Engineering Ecosystem

 ## Table of Contents
 1. [Introduction](#introduction)